remult/remult/docs/tutorials/react/backend-methods.md

    The `for` loop iterates the array of `Task` objects returned from the backend, and saves each task back to the backend with a modified value in the `completed` field.

-   After all the tasks are saved, we refetch the task list using the `fetchTasks` function and update the React state.

 2. Add the two buttons to the return section of the `App` component, just before the closing `</main>` tag.
 Both of the buttons' `onClick` events will call the `setAllCompleted` method with the appropriate value of the `completed` argument.